protocolbuffers/protobuf/js/README.md

 follow the instructions in [the top-level README](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md).

-Once you have `protoc` compiled, you can run the tests by typing:

-    $ cd js
-    # Here the js folder is the working folder of your project,
-    # it can be any other name according to your actual circumstances
+Once you have `protoc` compiled, you can run the tests provided along with our project to examine whether it can run successfully.
+In order to do this, you shuold download the Protocol Buffer source code from the release page with the link above.
+Then extract the source codes and navigate to the folder named `js` containing a `package.json` file and a series of test files.
+In this folder, you can run the commands below to run the tests automatically.

     $ npm install
     $ npm test